EnvisionYourWebsite/database-log-laravel4/README.md

-# Database Logs for Laravel 4
+# Async Database Logs for Laravel 4

-Asynchronously logs to the database.
+Asynchronously save your logs to the database.